Asadabad, Afghanistan: History

 The surrounding Kunar Province lies near the historic routes connecting Central Asia, India, and Iran, such as the Silk Road and the Grand Trunk Road through the Khyber Pass, as well as routes through the Hindu Kush mountains.
 Asadabad lies at the confluence of the two major rivers of the area, the Kunar and the Pech.
-The region would have come under the borders of various empires of the ages, including the Achaemenid Persians, the Greco-Bactrian Kingdom, etc. It was very close to the paths Alexander the Great passed by on his way from conquering Persia to invading India.
+The region would have come under the borders of various empires of the ages, including the Achaemenid Persians, the Greco-Bactrian Kingdom, the Yousufzai Tribe, and many more.
+It was very close to the paths Alexander the Great passed by on his way from conquering Persia to invading India.
 Asadabad is also on the eastern boundary of what was Kafiristan - part of Afghanistan not converted to Islam until the 1890s.
+One testament to this is the Waigali name of nearby Dam Kelay, Dam Kil.

 In the past, the area near Asadabad was called "Chagha Sarai", with various spellings (Chaga Serai, Chagasaray, Chigur Serai, Chughansuraee).

 Emperor Babur (late 15th century/early 16th century) claims to have taken over the town as part of his military campaigns in the area.
 He describes it very briefly in his book, Baburnama.
 He also mentions relations with the Kaffirs, whom he claims helped defend the town against him.

 In the late 19th century/early 20th century the capital of the region was moved from Pushoot/Pasat/Pasad to the present Asadabad location.
 Over the 20th century, various technical improvements were made such as roads, a shopping area, schools, a bridge, a gas station, etc.